ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 * Verifier: An entity that evaluates the validity of Evidence about an Attester.

 * Verifier Owner: An entity, such as an administrator, that is authorized to configure Appraisal Policy for Evidence in a Verifier.

-\[EDITORIAL NOTE\]

-The term Attestation and Remote Attestation are not defined in this document, at this time.
-This document will include pointers to industry uses of the terms, in an attempt to gain consensus around the term, and be consistent with the charter text defining this term.

 # Reference Use Cases {#referenceusecases}